Taffy4467/alx-interview/0x02-minimum_operations/README.md

 Your code should be documented
 Your code should use the PEP 8 style (version 1.7.x) All your files must be executable
+Tasks
+0. Minimum Operations
+mandatory
+Score: 100.0% (Checks completed: 100.0%)
+In a text file, there is a single character H. Your text editor can execute only two operations in this file: Copy All and Paste.
+Given a number n, write a method that calculates the fewest number of operations needed to result in exactly n H characters in the file.

+Prototype: def minOperations(n)
+Returns an integer
+If n is impossible to achieve, return 0
+Example:

+n = 9

+H => Copy All => Paste => HH => Paste =>HHH => Copy All => Paste => HHHHHH => Paste => HHHHHHHHH

+Number of operations: 6

+carrie@ubuntu:~/0x02-minoperations$ cat 0-main.py
+#!/usr/bin/python3
+"""
+Main file for testing
+"""

+minOperations = __import__('0-minoperations').minOperations

+n = 4
+print("Min # of operations to reach {} char: {}".format(n, minOperations(n)))

+n = 12
+print("Min # of operations to reach {} char: {}".format(n, minOperations(n)))

+carrie@ubuntu:~/0x02-minoperations$
+carrie@ubuntu:~/0x02-minoperations$ ./0-main.py
+Min number of operations to reach 4 characters: 4
+Min number of operations to reach 12 characters: 7 carrie@ubuntu:~/0x02-minoperations$
+Repo:

+GitHub repository: alx-interview
+Directory: 0x02-minimum_operations
+File: 0-minoperations.py